-The Eurovision Song Contest is organised yearly by the European Broadcasting Union (EBU-UER), together with the Host Broadcaster and some 40 Participating Broadcasters.
-Get to know the organisation and the people behind the biggest and most exciting song competition in the world!
+(en) Organisers.
+The Eurovision Song Contest is organised yearly by the European Broadcasting Union (EBU), together with a Host Broadcaster and around 40 Participating Broadcasters.

-The contest is overseen by the Reference Group on behalf of the Participating Broadcasters.
-Each Participating Broadcaster is represented by a Head of Delegation.
+The Contest is overseen by the Reference Group on behalf of the Participating Broadcasters, and each Participating Broadcaster is represented by a Head of Delegation.

 The Eurovision Song Contest is organized by the European Broadcasting Union, the world’s foremost alliance of public service media, representing 117 member organizations in 56 countries and an additional 34 Associates in Asia, Africa, Australasia and the Americas.